All Things Stewart Mineral Springs

 < Spencer Tunick art installation in Mexico, circa 2006.
 Some of 6,000 participants

-Maybe, too, it was because forbidden fruit tasted sweeter the way things were that we didn't feel need to try to get policy changed.
+Maybe, too, it was because forbidden fruit tasted sweeter the way things were that we didn't feel any pressing need to try to get the policy changed.
 The normal compulsory-dress condition of our lives was made bearable by the condition creating a veritable tsunami of pleasurable excited feelings whenever one did get naked in mixed-gender company, as it was almost invariably a prelude to love making.

 So we'd tweaked ourselves into accepting things the way they were.
 For most, the always-clothed habit was so deeply etched in the brain since toddlerhood that we accepted clothes as permanent extensions of our bodies whenever in public.
-And, much like the mainstream meat-and-dairy dietary habit, it was absurd to think things ever would - or ever should - change.
+And much like the mainstream meat-and-dairy dietary habit, it was absurd to think things ever would - or ever should - change.

 Now, growing awareness how people's personal body freedom, not least of which my own, was being systematically suppressed at long last pushed me beyond outward acquiescence to the status quo.
-Emboldened knowing a viable body liberation movement was afoot, I decided to risk hell and high water by lowkeyly pushing for change in bathhouse policy.
+Emboldened knowing a viable body liberation movement was afoot, I decided to risk hell and high water by lowkeyly pushing for a change in bathhouse policy.
 Walter Mitty springs into action.

-"The world's not ready for it"
+"The world's not

-One day in the late 90s, girding loins and steeling nerve like a gladiator psyching for battle, I approached manager Mary enthroned at her front office desk.
+One day in the late 90s, girding loins and steeling nerve like a gladiator psyching for battle, I approached manager Mary, enthroned at her front office desk.

 She knew me as a budding nudenik and mostly tolerated me, if warily.
 She wasn't rigorous about enforcing the no-nudity policy unless someone complained, but wasn't about to take down the signs either and change policy.
 Confusion reigned supreme.

-To my great surprise, she went on to say she agreed...but then added, "the world's not ready for it."
-As I learned later, she was a de facto body freedom advocate, having once been arrested driving bare breasted around Reno (albeit drunk at the time).
-She admitted keeping the cover-up policy mostly in deference to her mom, Pat, who'd run the front office forever along with older sister Ceci.
+To my great surprise, she went on to say that she agreed...but then added, "the world's not ready for it."
+As I learned later, she was a de facto body freedom advocate, having once been arrested for driving bare breasted around Reno (albeit drunk at the time).
+She admitted keeping the cover-up policy mostly in deference to her mom, Pat, who'd run the front office forever along with older sister, Ceci.
 A kinder lady you never met, but Pat was uncomfortable with the idea of public nudity, pure and simple.
-(In startling contrast, legend had it that older sister Ceci was the nude model for risque painting that for decades graced the wall inside City of Mt.
+(In startling contrast, legend had it sister Ceci was the nude model for the risque painting that for decades graced the wall inside City of Mt.
 Shasta's Vets Club tavern.)

-Before long, a new routed, rainbow lettered wood sign I'd ordered from a naturist artisan and traded for two saunas, graced the old green sauna door.
+Before long, a new routed, rainbow lettered wood sign I'd ordered from a naturist artisan and traded for two saunas graced the old green sauna door.
 It read, simply

 Victory!
 Guests and day visitors could once again get nekked as jays in the sauna, sweating away unfettered if they so chose.
 On the heels of that restriction lifting -- met with apparent approval or seeming neutral indifference by most -- the outer sundeck and creek area soon become freebody zones as well.
-People could once again enjoy sweating nude, soak in the rays directly, and skinnydip to their heart's content.
+People could once again enjoy sweating nude, soak in the rays fully, and skinnydip to their hearts' content.